 - Imaging study of the leg muscles

-Participants will return for follow-up visits every 6-12 months.
+Participants may return for follow-up visits every 6-12 months.
 Not all tests will be performed at each visit.
 Treatment will not be provided as part of this protocol.

 For more information, view our Frequently Asked Questions about the study.